Skip to content

 docker run --network none agent-image

-Vendors ship this as a first-class deterministic control: OpenAI's Lockdown Mode limits outbound requests with no AI evaluation in the loop, removing the egress leg without relying on the model to police itself (Willison, 2026).
+Vendors ship this as a deterministic control: OpenAI's Lockdown Mode caps outbound requests with no AI evaluation in the loop — no reliance on the model to police itself (Willison, 2026).

 Remove private data access

-• PII tokenization — replace real values with opaque tokens resolved in a trusted executor
+• PII tokenization — replace real values with opaque tokens that a trusted executor resolves

-• Scoped credentials — short-lived, minimal-permission tokens injected at runtime
+• Scoped credentials — inject short-lived, minimal-permission tokens at runtime

-• File exclusion.env, credentials, and key files excluded from agent-accessible paths
+• File exclusion — keep .env, credentials, and key files out of agent-accessible paths

 Remove untrusted input

-Restrict the agent to operator-controlled content only — viable for internal automation but not for external code or user-generated content.
+Restrict the agent to operator-controlled content — viable for internal automation, not external or user-generated content.

 Six patterns (Beurer-Kellner et al., 2025) map to leg removal: